 Based on our paper we organized an international workshop entitled “The Collaborative Enterprise: Creating Values for a Sustainable World” in June 2008 in Milan.
 Papers presented at the workshop include “The Responsibility of the Collaborative Enterprise” by Johan Wempe (Saxion Universities of Applied Sciences), “The Collaborative Enterprise as a Linkage between Principle and Practice” by Hendrik Opdebeeck (University of Antwerp), “Real Authenticity and Cooperation” by Ove Jakobsen (Bodo Graduate School of Business) and Knut Ims (NHH, Bergen), “The Collaborative Enterprise: The Ethics of Working with Civil Society Organizations” by Zsolt Boda (Corvinus University of Budapest), and “Developing an Interactive Model of Social Entrepreneurship” by Francesco Perrini and Clodia Vurro (Bocconi University Milan).

-On May 5, 2008 my 50th birthday was celebrated at the Norwegian School of Economics and Business Administration in Bergen.
+On May 5, 2008 my 50th birthday was celebrated at the Norwegian School of Economics in Bergen.
 At that time the European SPES Forum had a workshop in Bergen on “European Literature and the Ethics of Leadership.”
 Conference organizers Knut Ims and Luk Bouckaert dedicated the conference dinner to me.
 They created a nice book, “Liber amicorum” for me containing the messages and reflections of more than 50 friends and colleagues worldwide.

 In 2008 the Business Ethics Center developed its periodical called Ethical Prospects.
 The first volume of Ethical Prospects was published by Springer in 2008.
 Its most important contributions are as follows: Edwin M. Epstein: “The Good Company,” Imre Ungvari Zrinyi: “Dialogic Ethics for Business,” Eleanor O’Higgins and Yvon Pesqueux: “Management Education – A Path to Business Integrity?,” Robert Allinson: “Value Creation as the Foundation of Economics,” Frank Dixon: “Sustainable Systems Implementation,” James Robertson: “Changing the Scoring System for the Game of Economic Life,” Jakob von Uexkull: “Representing Future Generations,” Benedek Javor: “A Speechless Mass Behind Sustainability,” Laura Nash: “The Legacy of Business Leaders,” and Peter Ulrich: “Republican Liberalism versus Market Liberalism.”